The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-SecurityProfiles.md

 #### `samesite-strict-cookie`

-With this mode, OWAG uses a same-site strict cookie to protect your users from csrf attacks.
+With this mode, OAG uses a same-site strict cookie to protect your users from csrf attacks.

 Most browsers except ie do implement the same-site strict cookie.
 See [SameSite Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite).
 ***

 #### `none`
-OWAG does not protect you against any csrf attack.
+OAG does not protect you against any csrf attack.
 Use this if your route does not need any csrf protection (for example only static content) or if you implemented csrf protection in your backend